neuralmagic/sparseml/integrations/dbolya-yolact/recipes/yolact.pruned_quant.md

     freeze_bn_stats_epoch: eval(num_epochs - (quantization_observer_end_target * num_quantization_epochs))
 ---

-# YOLACT Pruned
+# YOLACT Pruned Quantized

 This recipe creates a sparse quantized, [YOLACT](https://github.com/dbolya/yolact) model that achieves about 98% recovery on the COCO dataset when compared against baseline ( 30.61, 28.80 mAp@all baseline vs 29.82, 28.26 mAp@all for this recipe for bounding box, mask).
 Training was done using 4 GPUs with a total batch size of 64 using the [SparseML integration with dbolya/yolact](../).
 When running, adjust hyperparameters based on training environment and dataset.